B2B Payments: A Guide to B2B Payment Processing Solutions for Your Business

 2. There is a risk of fraud

 The convoluted B2B payment landscape makes it difficult to fully track all incoming and outgoing funds and opens up your vulnerability to being a victim of fraud.
-According to the AFP 2020 Payments Fraud and Control Survey, 78% of businesses experienced attempted B2B payment fraud in 2019.
-This is a challenge that many wish to avoid completely and there is hope that technology could further secure the funds you have available.
+As discussed above, the number of businesses experiencing B2B payment fraud is declining but is still significant (from 78% in 2020 to 74% in 2021).
+This is a challenge that many wish to avoid completely.

 3. There can be a lack of visibility